“The secret of getting ahead is getting started.”

 Dysgraphia is a learning disability that involves difficulty in handwriting.
-Children with dysgraphia may write very slowly, their hand writing may be illegible, and they may make numerous spelling errors because of their inability to match up sounds and letters.
+Mostly, children with dysgraphia usually end up writing very slowly, their handwriting may be illegible, and they may make numerous spelling errors because of their inability to match up sounds and letters.

 Care to take a quick survey?

 Call us straight away.
 We’ll be glad to hear from you.